 Current bicycle and pedestrian travel in Nags Head and north is reportedly high because of the multiple pedestrian and bicycle pathways.
-Key gaps in the bicycle and pedestrian network are between the Nags Head Beach Road multi-use trail and the Whalebone Junction Information Center (via Whalebone Junction) and between the end of the Nags Head Beach Road multi-use trail and NC 12.
+Key gaps in the bicycle and pedestrian network exist between the Nags Head Beach Road multi-use trail and the Whalebone Junction Information Center (via Whalebone Junction) and between the end of the Nags Head Beach Road multi-use trail and NC 12 (via South Old Oregon Inlet Road or RIP Route #00II).
 Another gap exists between Whalebone Junction and the bicycle lane on the US 64 bridge to Roanoke Island.